 - Supervision of Supervision: When interns are providing co-supervision of a practicum student with a licensed psychologist, they meet with that supervisor for an hour a week for supervision of supervision.

 - Supervision of Outreach, Projects, etc.: Interns have staff supervisors for their outreach displays, presentations, special projects, etc. There is no specified amount of time allotted for specific activities; supervision is based on the activity and the need.

 - Clinical Topics Seminar: This seminar consists of didactic presentations about applied topics of interest in the practice of psychology.
 These seminars are two hours per week and alternate at the same time slot with our multicultural seminar, which is described below.
-Possible topics include: couples therapy, gestalt therapy, shame, anxiety, personality disorders, suicide assessment, crisis intervention training, sex therapy, religion and psychotherapy, boundaries and countertransference, academic issues, vocational counseling, assessing and utilizing client strengths, Acceptance and Commitment Therapy, motivational interviewing, and substance abuse.
+Possible topics include: couples therapy, shame, anxiety, personality disorders, suicide assessment, crisis intervention training, sex therapy, religion and psychotherapy, boundaries and countertransference, academic issues, vocational counseling, assessing and utilizing client strengths, Acceptance and Commitment Therapy, motivational interviewing, and substance misuse.